/* $Id: pfs_nn_fsys.x 235 2010-06-20 22:23:05Z gerd $ -*- c -*- */

 When a filename is created, the parent directory must already

-operation).
+exist (in the link operation).
 For regular files and symlinks

 it is allowed that the inode is connected to several filenames.

-the filename is deleted.
-Unlike in Unix
+With unlink the filename is deleted.
+Unlike in Unix the

-operation for an inode does not delete the inode
+last unlink operation for an inode does not delete the inode

 automatically.
 The delete is delayed until the transaction